ivansib/electrum-sib-server/HOWTO.md

 build chain.
 You will need root access in order to install other software or Python libraries.
 Python 2.7 is the minimum supported version.

-**Hardware.** The lightest setup is a pruning server with diskspace requirements of about 30 GB for the Electrum database (February 2016).
-However note that you also need to run dashd and keep a copy of the full blockchain, which is roughly 55 GB (February 2016).
+**Hardware.** The lightest setup is a pruning server with disk space requirements of about 50 GB for the Electrum database (January 2017).
+However note that you also need to run bitcoind and keep a copy of the full blockchain, which is roughly 125 GB (January 2017).
 Ideally you have a machine with 16 GB of RAM and an equal amount of swap.
-If you have ~2 GB of RAM make sure you limit dashd to 8 concurrent connections by disabling incoming connections. electrum-server may bail-out on you from time to time with less than 4 GB of RAM, so you might have to monitor the process and restart it.
+If you have ~2 GB of RAM make sure you limit bitcoind to 8 concurrent connections by disabling incoming connections. electrum-server may bail-out on you from time to time with less than 4 GB of RAM, so you might have to monitor the process and restart it.
 You can tweak cache sizes in the config to an extend but most RAM will be used to process blocks and catch-up on initial start.

-CPU speed is less important than fast I/O speed. electrum-server makes uses of one core only leaving spare cycles for dashd.
+CPU speed is less important than fast I/O speed. electrum-server makes use of one core only leaving spare cycles for bitcoind.
 Fast single core CPU power helps for the initial block chain import.
 Any multi-core x86 CPU with CPU Mark / PassMark > 1500 will work (see https://www.cpubenchmark.net/).
 An ideal setup in February 2016 has 16 GB+ RAM and SSD for good i/o speed.